dhuan/mock/latest/_sources/middlewares.rst.txt

 - ``MOCK_RESPONSE_BODY``: A file that can be written to in order to modify the HTTP Response before handing it to the client.
 This file already contains the response body defined by your API configuration for the given endpoint.
 - ``MOCK_RESPONSE_HEADERS``: A file that can be written to in order to modify the HTTP Headers.
 The headers defined in your configuration's endpoint are included in this file at the moment the middleware is executed.
 - ``MOCK_RESPONSE_STATUS_CODE``: A file that can be written to in order to modify the HTTP Status code.

 Route Parameters can also be read.
 For example if an endpoint exists with its route set as ``foo/bar/{some_param}``, middlewares can read them through environment variables such as ``MOCK_ROUTE_PARAM_SOME_PARAM``

+As Middlewares are executed for both requests with valid routes and requests for which a route hasn't been set, you may want to know inside your handler script whether it's a valid route or not.
+For that, read the ``MOCK_REQUEST_NOT_FOUND`` environment variable. :ref:`You can read more about here. <middlewares_not_found>`

 For a complete list of all environment variables that can be read from middleware handlers, `consult this section.